Voronenko/traefik2-compose-template/Readme.md

 ## Installing setup on a public server

-Instance wide traefik setup for remote development (branch deploys, etc) is done in a similar way, but you would need to protect better your intellectual property (saying you do not want anyone on a web to preview your branch deployes) as well as protect portainer and traefik dashboards with credentials or even fully remove them from public access.
+Instance wide traefik setup for remote development (branch deploys, etc) is done in a similar way, but you would need to protect better your intellectual property (saying you do not want anyone on a web to preview your branch deploys) as well as protect portainer and traefik dashboards with credentials or even fully remove them from public access.

 ![alt](https://github.com/Voronenko/traefik2-compose-template/raw/master/docs/middleware.png)